 - If the ESD is NOT permitted at NCWRP, three 7 MG WWSFs would be required by the years 2022, 2028, and 2049 and one 14 MG WWSF would be required until the year 2038.
-The estimated project cost for this alternative is approximately \$511 million in 2012 dollars. - If the ESD is permitted at NCWRP, Two 7 MG WWSF would be required until the years 2026 and 2037, while the 14 MG WWSF would be required until 2040.
+The estimated project cost for this alternative is approximately \$510 million in 2012 dollars. - If the ESD is permitted at NCWRP, Two 7 MG WWSF would be required until the years 2026 and 2037, while the 14 MG WWSF would be required until 2040.
 The estimated project cost for this alternative is approximately \$419 million in 2012 dollars.

-As these options indicate, if the ESD is permitted at NCWRP, the total number of WWSFs would be reduced from four to three and delay the required construction of the facilities.
-The recommendations for the proposed WWSFs assume that the PLWTP remains a CEPT facility.
+As the above options indicated that if ESD is permitted at NCWRP, the total number of WWSFs would be reduced from four to three and delayed the construction of the facilities.
+The recommended proposed WWSFs are under the assumption that PLWTP maintains as a CEPT facility.